Thank you for your interest in our newsletters. You will receive an email shortly to confirm your subscription.

 10 mins read

-If a phishing attack were launched against your organisation today, would your employees be susceptible?
+If a phishing attack were launched against your organization today, would your employees be susceptible?

-The primary issues faced by organisations include how to measure organisational susceptibility to phishing attacks, and how sustainably to reduce the risk posed by such attacks, given that they are increasing in both frequency and sophistication.
+The primary issues faced by organizations include how to measure organizational susceptibility to phishing attacks, and how sustainably to reduce the risk posed by such attacks, given that they are increasing in both frequency and sophistication.

-Whilst a growing number of organisations now have stringent security controls, policies and procedures in place and frequently perform security assessments, these assessments often do not provide any insight into the susceptibility of an organisation or its employees to phishing attacks.
+Whilst a growing number of organizations now have stringent security controls, policies and procedures in place and frequently perform security assessments, these assessments often do not provide any insight into the susceptibility of an organization or its employees to phishing attacks.
 Instead, security assessments usually focus on more ‘tangible’ vulnerabilities, such as security flaws within software or the insecure misconfiguration of network infrastructure.

 To gauge your current security posture in terms of the risk posed by phishing attacks, ask yourself the following questions: